 Covid-19 has created this sense of urgency for the shift to digital.
 It has forced companies to look into their data and digital strategies to make sure they can cope with the situation today, and when then next time such an event happens, they are not caught off-guard.
 As we figure out how to best manage our businesses in uncertain times, let's take time to understand our customers, the experience they are looking for, the right data strategy to meet their needs, and evaluate our processes and technology that expedites the shift to digital.

-Join us for this Hyperion X Virtual Fireside Chat with David Crompton, Head of Data Governance at Hyperion X, the technology division of Hyperion Insurance Group.
+Watch the Hyperion X Virtual Fireside Chat with David Crompton, Head of Data Governance at Hyperion X, the technology division of Hyperion Insurance Group.
 David leads the Data Governance, Master Data Management, Business Architecture, and Data Quality teams at Hyperion X. He will describe how the data and analytics division of Hyperion Insurance Group is shifting from a paper-based to a digital business, capitalizing on internal and third-party data, and personalizing products and services using Reltio Connected Customer 360.

 Learn how Hyperion X is: